Kerry Lusignan, MA, LMHC

 Favorite kind of couples: I love all types of couples.
 I think staying coupled and attending couples therapy is an inherently brave stance in this world.
 I have tremendous respect for any couple who takes that risk.

-MA – Antioch University New England
+MA in Applied Psychology – Antioch University New England

 Gottman Certified Therapist – trained by John Gottman

-Emotionally Focused Therapist (EFT) Certification Eligible - trained by George Faller
+Emotionally Focused Therapist (EFT) Certification Eligible – Trained by George Faller

-Certified Daring Way™ Facilitator Candidate
+Certified Daring Way™ Facilitator (CDWF)

 Certified in Stepfamily Systems – National Stepfamily Resource Center